From Second-Order Differential Geometry to Stochastic Geometric Mechanics: Stochastic Hamiltonian mechanics

 which implies that the generating function of the canonical transformation $G(x, y, t)$ satisfies

+The expressions for $(o_{jk})$ and $(O_{jk})$ are due to the mixed differential term in $d^\circ G$, and correspond to the relation \eqref{non-degenerate}.

 \begin{remark} Unlike the canonical transformations of classical Hamiltonian systems which have four types of generating functions related via classical Legendre transform (see \cite[Section 9.1]{GPS02}), here we can only have the type using $(x, y, t)$ as independent variables but not others.
-This can be attributed to the ill-behaveness of the 2nd-order analogue of Legendre transform, as indicated in Remark \ref{remark-2}.(iii).
+This can be attributed to the ill-behaveness of the 2nd-order analog of Legendre transform, as indicated in Remark \ref{remark-2}.(iii).
 However, if the configuration space $M$ is a Riemannian manifold, stochastic Hamiltonian mechanics can be simplified to share the same phase space $T^* M$ as classical Hamiltonian mechanics, so that we can also have four types of generating functions.
-See Subsection \ref{sec-7-4-2} for details. \end{remark}
+See Subsection \ref{sec-7-4-2} for details and examples of canonical transformations. \end{remark}